Today special topic! Begin the programming course in Basic, the Commodore language. Today's episode is about creating a very simple program.

 The simple program that we make in the tutorial can be run on many different Commodore: on the Commodore 16, on the Commodore Vic20, on the C64, on the C128, but also on the Commodore PET.
 It can also be run on emulators (e.g. emulators for Windows VICE and CCS64) and you can also run it on the old GWBASIC that was in the PC DOS.

-If you are using the Commodore PET, remember to type the program in all lowercase.
+If you are using the Commodore Pet, remember to type the all -tiny program.

 Let's start the Basic programming course with a question: Do you know how the instructions are executed in Basic?